Key takeaways

 Code and test non-stop

-Today, most software development companies use agile methods in their approaches to project management.
-This means that, instead of taking the original plan and following it strictly from beginning to end, teams work in short iterations.
+Implement agile development methodologies to iterate quickly, incorporating feedback and adjusting as needed.
 Code, test, fix, make changes, move forward.
 Thanks to this flexible approach, you can make minor changes to the initial design and add features on the fly.

 Deploy and launch your biotech solution